levonium/drim-share/README.txt

 + Pinterest

 + also you can add WhatsApp button for mobile devices.

-It's optimized for mobile devices, it loads only a small stylesheet and doesn't slow down your website, compatible with custom post types, WPML ready and very easy to configure.

 You can customize it to fit your website.